Galileo-Galilei/kedro-mlflow/docs/source/02_installation/03_migration_guide.md

     project_path=project_path,
 ) as session:
     context = session.load_context()
-    print(context.mlflow)  # this is were mlflow configuraiton is sotred
+    print(context.mlflow)  # this is where mlflow configuration is stored
 ```

 3. Remove the ``server.stores_environment_variables`` key from ``mlflow.yml``.
 This is a dead key which was unused.
 It will now throw an error if it is still written in ``mlflow.yml``.